 Upon being advised of the incident, the supervisor will report immediately to the scene of the occurrence to assure prompt medical attention for the employee(s) involved.
-After required treatment is secured, the supervisor should address any safety hazards which may have caused or contributed to the incident and report them to the Dean of Campus Operations immediately.
+After required treatment is secured, the supervisor should address any safety hazards which may have caused or contributed to the incident and report them to the Campus Safety Officer immediately.

 It is essential that the "Report of Accident" form be completed.
-It is the responsibility of the supervisor on duty to accurately and completely fill out this form.
+It is the responsibility of the supervisor on duty to fill out this form accurately and completely.
 The supervisor should also document the names of any persons that witnessed the incident.
 If no medical treatment is required, the supervisor should forward the original "Report of Accident" form to the Human Resources office.